Home

 Year: This column indicates the year for which the values in each row correspond to.

 Grade: This row indicates coin grade, based on the ANA scale.
-Example: G-4 stands for Good-4.
+Example: VG-8 stands for Very Good-8.

 The Primary Purpose of the Coin Value Tables

-The primary purpose of the Coin Value Tables is to provide coin buyers with historic value trends over the last half century, in order to identify coins possessing the best opportunity for solid future growth, while avoiding those with questionable potential.
+The primary purpose of the Coin Value Tables is to provide coin buyers with historic value trends over the last half century for individual coins, in order to identify coins possessing the best opportunity for solid future growth, while avoiding those with questionable potential.
 This is not to say that rare coins should be viewed strictly as investment vehicles, but if you enjoy numismatics and intend to make some purchases, why not make selections destined to rise in value over time?

 By reviewing value trend data covering a period of many years, one can determine proven "track records" and make smart purchase decisions.
 Look for coins with the most impressive growth rates over long periods of time.
 These are the coins that will command the highest prices from the coin collecting hobby in the years to come.
 Hindsight is the clearest form of vision, and it is the most powerful tool available.